janus-idp/backstage-plugins/plugins/tekton/README.md

    yarn workspace app add @janus-idp/backstage-plugin-tekton
    ```

-1. Enable the PipelineRun list in the **CI/CD** tab on the entity view page.
+1. To enable the PipelineRun list in the **CI/CD** tab on the entity view page, add the following snippet in the `packages/app/src/components/catalog/EntityPage.tsx`.

    ```tsx title="packages/app/src/components/catalog/EntityPage.tsx"
    /* highlight-add-next-line */